 There will be no restrictions on any candidate based on gender, sexual orientation, nationality / country of origin, religion, or place of residence.

-The public is encouraged to nominate individuals for consideration based on defined eligibility and selection criteria.
+The public is encouraged to nominate individuals for consideration based on the KSHOF’s defined eligibility and selection criteria.

-All nominations are reviewed by a screening committee that is comprised of sports experts and community volunteers.
-This committee will evaluate all nominations based on the criteria and provide a selection committee with a list of candidates.
+All nominations are reviewed by a screening committee consisting of sports experts and community volunteers.
+The screening committee evaluates nominations based on the established criteria and provides the Selection Committee with a list of eligible candidates.

-The selection committee is comprised of sports media from throughout the Commonwealth of Kentucky.
-The committee members will review the list of candidates and vote for their top five candidates using a 10-7-5-3-1 point system (1st place – 10 points; 2nd place – 7 points; 3rd place – 5 points; 4th place – 3 points; 5th place – 1 point).
-A designated number of candidates with the most points will be selected as those to be inducted.
+The Selection Committee consists of sports media professionals from throughout the Commonwealth of Kentucky.
+Committee members review the list of candidates and vote for their top five choices using a 10-7-5-3-1 point system: first place receives 10 points, second place 7 points, third place 5 points, fourth place 3 points and fifth place 1 point.
+The candidates receiving the highest point totals are selected for induction.

-All votes are independently tabulated by regional accounting firm Dean Dorton, one of the largest accounting and advisory firms in Kentucky, with offices in Louisville and Lexington.
-No member of the Louisville Sports Commission board or staff will receive or tabulate votes.
+All votes are independently tabulated by regional accounting and advisory firm Dean Dorton, one of the largest accounting and advisory firms in Kentucky, with offices in Louisville and Lexington.
+No member of the Louisville Sports Commission board or staff participates in the voting or tabulation process.

 The Kentucky Sports Hall of Fame Selection Committee is comprised of the following members of the media from across Kentucky: